harrywang/bigdata-cookbook/README.md

 </configuration>
 ```

-make sure to use hduser: Format the New Hadoop Filesystem
+make sure to use bduser: Format the New Hadoop Filesystem

 `hadoop namenode -format`